msupply-foundation/msupply_docs/content/health-supply-hub/managing_users.md

 top = false
 +++

-# Managing Your Organisation In HSH

 ## User Roles

 Within your organisation account in HSH there are two different User roles:

-### Organisation Admin (Administrator):
+### Organisation Access (General user):

 - can view quotes;
-- can draft quotes;
+- can upload quotes;
+- can upload additional documentation;
 - can submit quotes; and

+### Organisation Admin (Administrator):

+- same accesss as above;
-- is responsible for the system administrative tasks, including managing users.
+- additionally is able to do to system administrative tasks, including managing users for your organisation, and updating the organisation's details.

-### Organisation Access (General user):

-- can view quotes;
-- can draft quotes; and
-- can submit quotes.
-  Please note: All users can submit quotes in HSH.
+> Please note: All users can submit quotes in HSH.

 ##### Administrator Responsibilities